jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeibiqluicewk6yyddl2qemscxo2zjhzpeeeorex77dhej5a3g727wa" alt="drawing">
-  <p>Jack, we need you to kill the sequencer immediately.
+  <p>Jack, we need you to kill our sequencer, immediately.
 Pull the plug, and we need it done in the next 30 seconds.</p>
 </div>

 <div class="dialogue right">